jundalisay/spblist/content/en/bio/fallacies/microvita.md

 This can be logically refuted by saying that Microvita from the past could also gallop forward to cancel those future changes.
 This then would cause no galloping changes or even accelerated changes.

-Their main flaw is to blindly accept Aristotlean and Eisteinian limited-thinking and impose them onto PR Sarkar's universal-thinking.
+Their main flaw is to blindly accept Aristotlean and Eisteinian limited-thinking* and impose them onto PR Sarkar's universal-thinking.

+{{< n n="This is similar to how some shallow physicists interpreted the quantum eraser experiment to mean retrocausality" >}}

 ### The Correct Solution